 The award showcases innovative research in the drugs field.
-Each year, the EMCDDA asks its partners to nominate papers focusing on illicit drugs or new psychoactive substances.
+For each edition, the EMCDDA asks its partners to nominate papers focusing on illicit drugs or new psychoactive substances.
 The articles will have been published in the previous year in a peer-reviewed scientific journal, with the primary author being of European nationality or based in a European country.

-Each nominated paper should be classified according to the following research fields: Basic biological, neurobiological and behavioural research (including aetiological and addictive behaviour research); Population based research and clinical epidemiology (including site surveys, ethnographic studies and acute toxicity studies); Demand reduction (including prevention, treatment, harm reduction, reintegration and clinical treatment research); Supply, supply reduction and crime; Drug policy (including laws, economic issues and strategies); Other topics.
+Each nominated paper should be classified according to the following research fields: basic biological, neurobiological and behavioural research (including aetiological and addictive behaviour research); population based and clinical epidemiology; markets and drug cultures (including production, trafficking, crime and ethnographic studies); demand reduction interventions (including prevention, treatment, harm reduction, reintegration and clinical treatment); drug policy and supply reduction interventions.

 The scientific award was inaugurated in 2011 by the EMCDDA and its Scientific Committee to showcase innovative research in the drugs field.